benjooom/lab5/discussion.md

     Average latency (get): 1048.53  (set): 918.64

 DISCUSSION: We were testing to see whether our system could handle high QPS, and whether there would be a difference between high set-QPS and high-get QPS.
 We were surprised by the first set of results, in which higher queries per second for both get and set (i.e. 2000 QPS for both vs. default options) would result in lower latency.
 It seemed like increase get-QPS especially decreased latency.
 Perhaps since get relies on read locks, having a high number of read queries to grab a read lock can decrease read lock contention.
 However, the fifth trial, with extremely high set-QPS and get-QPS, demonstrates that there is a limit to how many queries the servers can handle.
-The latency is much higher than the default settings with lower QPS, so we suspect that even higher QPS could lead to unsuccessful requests.
+The latency is much higher than the default settings with lower QPS, so we suspect that even higher QPS could lead to slower requests as a result of lock contention.

 ### EXPERIMENT 2: Hot Keys & Get QPS